 The next day I drove on along the precarious mountain road to the San Cruces Botanical Garden, set up also in the 50s by the Wilsons.
 It now houses the Organization of Tropical Culture, and the gardens are magical.
 I seemed to walk on endless trails for 2 hours, but had to buy a book at the end so that I could remember what I'd seen and learned.

 There were small Agoutis snarffling around all over the place, snatching fruits from under trees and scrambling off to eat them, all looking as though they needed diaper changing - or at least tails.
-There were sections of palms, ginger plants, orchids, azaleas, and other more obscure plants.
-Here I show only the surface of the experience:
+There were sections of palms, ginger plants, orchids, azaleas, and other

 I drove hard to get home to my familiar surroundings and down to sea level where I feel most comfortable.
 The sun was warm, the clouds told of rain in the evening, and I even had some edible leftovers in the fridge.